PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Related Works

-In order to solve the above problem, keypoint-based methods were proposed.
-YOLO-6D \cite{tekin2018real} used the classic object detection model YOLO to predict 8 points and a center point of the bounding box of the object projected on the 2D image, then computed the 6D pose using the PnP algorithm.
-PVNet \cite{peng2019pvnet} tried to predict a unit vector to each keypoint for each pixel, then voted the 2D location for each keypoint and computed the final pose using the PnP algorithm.
-Similar to DenseFusion, PVN3D \cite{he2020pvn3d} used extra depth information to detect 3D keypoints via Hough Voting, then calculated 6D pose parameters with Least Squares method.
-To fully utilize RGB and depth data, FFB6D\cite{he2021ffb6d} proposed a new feature extraction network, in which fusion is applied at each of encoding and decoding layers.
+Keypoint-based methods provide one way to address the above problems.
+Keypoint differs from superpoint \cite{yu2021cofinet,zhou2021patch2pix,qin2022geometric}, which relies on clustering or patching for point cloud registration without a prior model.
+Each keypoint is calculated based on the specific geometric features of the given model.
+YOLO-6D \cite{tekin2018real} employed the popular object detection model YOLO to predict 8 points and a center point for each bounding box of the object projected onto the 2D image.
+The method then computed the 6D pose using the PnP algorithm.
+PVNet \cite{peng2019pvnet} predicted a unit vector to each keypoint for each pixel, then voted the 2D location for each keypoint and calculated the final pose using the PnP algorithm.
+PVN3D \cite{he2020pvn3d} used additional depth information to detect 3D keypoints via Hough Voting and calculated the 6D pose parameters with the Least Squares method.
+In order to fully exploit the RGB and depth data, FFB6D \cite{he2021ffb6d} proposed a novel feature extraction network that applies fusion at both the encoding and decoding layers.